-2: Registration and Disclosure of Pupil Medical Information

-Purpose: All pupils' immunisations, known medical conditions, current treatments, past treatments, medications regularly taken, preferred "over-the-counter" medicines used should be documented.
+2: Registration and Disclosure of Pupil Medical Information: Purpose: All pupils' immunisations, known medical conditions, current treatments, past treatments, medications regularly taken, preferred "over-the-counter" medicines used should be documented.
 Any drug, food or environmental allergies should also be recorded.
-This information is recorded on the medical section of the pupil's file on isams (the school management information system) alongside their National Insurance Number.
+This information is recorded on the medical section of the pupil's file on the school electronic data system, alongside their National Health Service Number.